-Ideally, bluegrass and other cool season grasses should be seeded in late August through early September so that they have sufficient time to develop before the onset of cold weather and heat the following summer.
+Ideally, bluegrass and other cool-season grasses should be seeded in late August through early September so that they have sufficient time to develop before the onset of cold weather and heat the following summer.
 A second choice would be seeding in March.
 The primary drawbacks of spring planting are potentially wet conditions, cool temperatures, early spring weeds, and poor summer survival.

 Myth: Returning mulched leaves can be detrimental to turfgrass quality.

-Heavy layers of tree leaves shading the grass can smother and kill grass.
+Heavy layers of tree leaves shading the grass can smother and kill the grass.
 However, research shows that moderate levels of tree leaves can be mulched without any detrimental effects on the soil or turf and usually result in improvements in soil structure.
 The easiest way to dispose of leaves is to simply mow them into the turf.
 Regular mowing during the fall will chop the leaves into small pieces and allow them to filter into the turf.
-Mulching leaves with a mower is much easier than raking, blowing and/or vacuuming the leaves like some have done in the past.
+Mulching leaves with a mower is much easier than raking, blowing, and/or vacuuming the leaves as some have done in the past.
 It still may be necessary if copious amounts of leaves accumulate between mowings.